 Teak has an incredibly interesting history, and is still an incredibly intriguing wood.
 Although it is no longer used on a regular basis for medical reasons or for building war ships, teak still has many modern uses, such as for high-end outdoor furniture and for building specific parts of ships, such as the decks.
 Just as teak has historically been a wood of incredible value, it still is today.
 And, as noted above, it is also an incredible wood to invest in.

 I hope you enjoyed this article: 5 Things you Didn’t Know About Teak.
-If you are thinking about investing in Teak, please make sure you reach out to Rachel.
-She will be able to guide you through all of the numbers, and if you are interested in pairing it with residency in Panama, please contact us here.
+If you are thinking about investing in Teak, and pairing it with residency in Panama, please contact us here.

 Here are two really great articles on Panama Teak and how you can get involved: